-Electronic Product Lines Description Audio Systems Visteon produces a wide range of audio systems and components, ranging from base radio head units to integrated premium audio systems and amplifiers.
-Examples of Visteon's latest electronics products include digital and satellite radios, HD RadioTM broadcast tuners, premium systems for audiophile enthusiasts and advanced Bluetoott®-enabled modules that incorporate Visteon Voice Technology a capability.
-Visteon's MACH® Digital Signal Processing (DSP) is an integrated technology designed to improve audio performance for entertainment systems and can support branded audio solutions such as Boston Acoustics and Sonv.
-Driver Information Systems Visteon designs and manufacturers a wide range of displays, from analog-electronic to high-impact instrument clusters that incorporate Light Emitting Diode (LED) displays.
-Infotainment - Information, Entertainment and Multimedia Visteon has developed numerous products to assist driving and provide in- vehicle entertainment.
+Visteon produces a wide range of audio systems and components, ranging from base radio head units to integrated premium audio systems and amplifiers.
+Examples of Visteon's latest electronics products include digital and satellite radios, HD RadioTM broadcast tuners, premium systems for audiophile enthusiasts and advanced Bluetooth®-enabled modules that incorporate Visteon Voice tuners, premium systems for audiophile enthusiasts and advanced Bluetooth®-enabled modules that incorporate Visteon Voice Technologym capability.
+Visteon's MACH® Digital Signal Processing (DSP) is an integrate technology designed to improve audio performance for entertainment systems and can support branded audio solutions such as Boston Acoustics and Sony.
+Visteon designs and manufacturers a wide range of displays, from analog-electronic to high-impact instrument clusters that incorporate Light Emitting Diode (LED) displays.
+Visteon has developed numerous products to assist driving and provide in-vehicle entertainment.
 A sampling of these technologies include: MACH® Voice Link Technology, Adaptive Cruise Control and a range of Family Entertainment Systems designed to support a variety of applications and various vehicle segments